-Oops, says Emmy: ‘This Is Us’ actor gets Emmy after mix-up
+Oops, says Emmy: ‘This Is Us’ actor gets award after mix-up

 Other winners Saturday included Eddie Murphy, whose return to “Saturday Night Live” after more than three decades earned the star his first Emmy Award, for guest comedy series actor.

-Maya Rudolph claimed the category’s guest actress trophy for her portrayal of Sen. Kamala Harris on the same episode.
+Maya Rudolph claimed the category’s guest actress trophy for her portrayal of Sen. Kamala Harris, two days after claiming a voice-over performance Emmy for “Big Mouth.”

-Cherry Jones was honored as guest actor in a drama series for “Succession.”
+Cherry Jones won the guest drama actress trophy for “Succession.”

+Rudolph, also nominated in the comedy category for her guest role on “The Good Place,” paid tribute to Ruth Bader Ginsburg after the telecast.
+The robe worn by Rudolph’s judge character was modeled on that of the Supreme Court associate justice, who died Friday.

+“When you think of a judge, when you think of all-knowing, when you think of powerful, when you think of all good, yeah, we modeled her robe after RBG, so that was pretty cool,” Rudolph said.